I cannot do all the good the world needs but the world needs all the good I can do.

 How many people will you and I be in contact with today?
 Face to face, online, on a telephone perhaps or even writing a letter.
 Each contact is an opportunity to act in a way that will help people feel good.
 And usually it’s the small things that have the biggest impact, even if, as in my case, it’s not realised at the time.

-Finding out and using the name of the caretaker, smiling at the harassed cashier in the supermarket, passing pleasantries with the bus driver.
+Finding out and using the name of the janitor, smiling at the harassed cashier in the supermarket, passing pleasantries with the bus driver.
 These are all the numerous day-in, day-out opportunities to make living on this planet that much richer.
 And who knows, we could be the only person who passes on appreciation to these individuals on that day.

 It’s not mamby pamby, wishy washy, flaky sentimental nonsense.